 Anyone can enjoy a patio when it’s warm out.
 It takes a different mindset to embrace being on a patio when it’s below zero — and a different approach to patio comforts, too.
 The dress code is different and cozy blankets, fires and hot drinks factor in more frequently.
 But few things are better for beating cabin fever.

 To give you a sense of the patio scene, here's an entertaining #YEGWinterPatios explainer (and drink-making demo) from The Next Act Pub:

-In 2021-22, 30 locations around the city are hosting winter patios, and the list of venues is growing and becoming more diverse, with domed, heated seating for exclusive dining experiences, outdoor art displays, a variety of firepits and outdoor heaters, and activity in every direction.
+In 2022-23, almost 20 locations around the city are hosting winter patios, and the list of venues is growing and becoming more diverse, with domed, heated seating for exclusive dining experiences, outdoor art displays, a variety of firepits and outdoor heaters, and activity in every direction.

-Kim Gates is kicking back on the Edmonton Ski Club patio after skiing a few runs with his friend Samantha Friesenhan, a pork belly sandwich topped with carrot and daikon radish from Drift Food Truck in his hand, paired with a Broken Spoke cider.
+Kim Gates is kicking back on the Edmonton Ski Club patio after skiing a few runs with his friend Samantha Friesenhan, in his hand a pork belly sandwich topped with carrot and daikon radish from Drift Food Truck, paired with a Broken Spoke cider.

 “The opportunity to meet people here in the river valley, get together with your friends in this natural setting we’re blessed with in the centre of the city, and having things to do makes it an amazing gathering place,” he says.